How to Make a Wind Vane

 Breezy weather?
-Help your first grade scientist relate it to weather across her community and state, and make a wind vane for kids—a replica of a classic scientific measurement tool—in the process!
+Help your young scientist relate it to weather across her community and state, and make a wind vane for kids—a simple version of a classic scientific measurement tool—in the process!

 What You Need: